MPAS-Dev/compass/docs/developers_guide/landice/test_groups/enthalpy_benchmark.rst

 setup_mesh
 ~~~~~~~~~~

-The module ``compass.landice.tests.enthalpy_benchmark.setup_mesh`` defines a
+The class :py:class:`compass.landice.tests.enthalpy_benchmark.setup_mesh.SetupMesh`
-step for setting up the mesh for each test case.
+defines a step for setting up the mesh for each test case.

 The horizontal mesh is constructed at runtime (using
 :py:func:`mpas_tools.planar_hex.make_planar_hex_mesh()`).
 Then, a MALI grid is